Here are all the ways you can say “Hello” in Swahili. (And no, “Jambo” isn’t one of them.)

 The first word you learn in any language is “hello”.
-(Or “F*** you”, for some people!).
+(Or maybe a swear word, for some people!).
 But learning “hello” in Swahili means learning to greet someone eight different ways — at least!

 Interested in learning more about Swahili beyond “Hello”?

 This is the Swahili Beginner Self-Study Course we used and the one that we recommend.
 We’re in general fans of the colloquial series because of its approach on focus on teaching the way people actually speak.
 The book also includes helpful audio dialogue and conversations with each lesson.

 Summary — All the ways (we know) of saying hello in Swahili